about me page tips for coaches

 The first example …

 A past client, leadership coach James Saliba, earned the Top 100 Leadership Experts on Twitter for his wise posts.
-We mentioned this on his About page, and put an image on the Home page, shown in this screenshot.
+We mentioned this on his About page and put a badge on the Home page, shown here:

 And the second example …

-Another client, life and leadership coach Lisa, is certified in Brendon Burchard’s High Performance Coaching.
-We wrote about this credential on her About Me page, and put a credibility log on her homepage, shown here …
+Lisa, a life and leadership coach, earned her certification in Brendon Burchard’s High Performance Coaching.
+We wrote about it on her About Me page and placed a credibility logo on the homepage, as shown here …

-Credibility on her About Me Page on Coaching Website
+Credibility Logo on her Life Coaching Website’s About Me Page

 It’s like customizing a cover letter and resume for a specific job application.